 Aged Three: Carys makes first recording.
 The studio engineer is her mother; recording her singing “Go Tell It On The Mountain” on a reel to reel tape recorder.
 With any luck, this will never, EVER see the light of day.
 It is, however, remarkable due to the completely out of time clapping.
 Oh, and the fact that Carys could sing in tune at the age of three…

 Aged Nine: Carys joins school choir.
 Discovers she can sing louder than anyone else.

-Aged Eleven: Carys discovers for the first time that boys and girls are not equal when she overhears a fellow student telling the only boy in the school choir that he’d get the lead in “Sweeney Todd”.
-Carys thinks this is patently unfair because she can sing the whole part perfectly so why shouldn’t she get chance to try out?
+Aged Eleven: Carys realises for the first time that boys and girls are not equal when she overhears a fellow student telling the only boy in the school choir that he’d get the lead in “Sweeney Todd”.
+Carys thinks this is patently unfair because she can sing the whole part perfectly so why shouldn’t she get the chance to try out?

 The Random Bit In The Middle

 Carys’s musical theatre roles have included Florence in “Chess” and Jane in “Salad Days”.
 Theatrical roles have included Puck in “A Midsummer Night’s Dream, Elizabeth Proctor in “The Crucible” and The Angel Gabriel in her playgroup’s nativity when she was three.
 She has also directed various variety shows and pantomimes, and co-wrote a panto script with her mother in 2011, in which she was musical director.
 At the end of 2010 she met Rosemary Griffith and they formed the folk duo that would later become known as Celandine.